-- Candidate sign in/out sheets all candidates must sign in on the attendance sheet (one attendance sheet per assessor). - 2.
+- 1. Candidate sign in/out sheets all candidates must sign in on the attendance sheet (one attendance sheet per assessor). - 2.
 Risk assessment document.
 This includes a checklist, the generic risk assessment, and on the day risk assessment, assessor emergency contact details and the conflict of interest management declaration. - 3.
-Emergency contact forms these are filled out by the candidate informing who should be contacted in case of an emergency, plus any medical information.
-These should be gathered before the candidates leave the meeting areas and kept confidential. - 4.
+Emergency contact forms informing who should be contacted in case of an emergency, plus any medical information.
+These should be gathered before the candidates leave the meeting areas and kept confidential.
+If the candidate is under 18, these have been emailed to the parent/carer before the assessment therefore you should be handed a pre-completed form by the candidate on the day.
+If this is not the case, the form must be completed by the parent or carer on the day, rather than the candidate. - 4.
 Hat and body protector guidelines current hat and body protector safety standards. - 5.
 Accident and Near Miss report forms to be completed in the event of an accident or a near miss.